top of page

 After 38 years flying, he was asked to join the UK Search and Rescue (UK SAR) Standards Transition Team to construct and edit their operations manuals, says a lot about the man.

-The book will be enjoyed by the aviation community, all who worked in the oil and gas industry, and even those with an adventurist spirit."
+The book will be enjoyed by the aviation community, all who worked in the oil and gas industry, and even those with an adventurist spirit.
+It reads like a thriller!"

 Some Reviews